-Place of Screening % N
+Place of Screening % Ν

 Anganwadi 98.0 249

 School 3.1 8

 Sub Centre 3.9 10

 Total 100 254

-Figure 5.1: - Percentage distribution of respondents about no privacy at the time of screening of children of male MO stated about non-availability of privacy.
-This is somewhat indicating that those who examine children are least bothered for privacy at the time of examination.
+Figure 5.1: - Percentage distribution of respondents about no privacy at the time of screening of children

 Figure 5.1 explains whether there is privacy at the time of screening of the children.
 Altogether 6.3 per cent of respondents stated that there is no privacy at the time of screening of the children.
 Surprisingly maximum of 9.7 per cent of Pharmacists stated that there is no privacy at the time of examination.
-Whereas 8.5 per cent LMOs stated no privacy and just 2.9 per cent
+Whereas 8.5 per cent LMOs stated no privacy and just